Carcajou Point site

-The Carcajou Point site (47JE2, aka the Carcajou site, Carcajou village or White Crow's village) is located in Jefferson County, Wisconsin, on Lake Koshkonong.
+The Carcajou Point site (47JE2, the Carcajou site, Carcajou village or White Crow's village) is located in Jefferson County, Wisconsin, on Lake Koshkonong.
 It is a multi-component site with prehistoric Upper Mississippian Oneota and Historic components.

 The site was occupied by Native Americans as late as the 1820s and 1830s, when the Ho-Chunk tribe resided there.
 At that time, it was called "White Crow's village" after the name of the chief.

 History of archaeological investigations

 For many years Carcajou Point was known as a locality where Native American and early European antiquities were present.
 The archaeologist W.C.
 McKern referred to the Carcajou Village site on a list of uninvestigated sites in 1945.
 In 1957 the site was excavated under the auspices of the Wisconsin Archaeological Society, and in 1962 Robert Hall created a site report to discuss the findings and compare them to other Oneota sites in Wisconsin.